What is Retinitis Pigmentosa?

 Who is at Risk for Retinitis Pigmentosa?

 Retinitis Pigmentosa is an inherited disorder.
-In many cases there are other members of the family with a history of vision loss due to retinitis pigmentosa.
-Proper genetic testing and counseling is required to further identify the specific gene involved and other family members at risk of disorder.
+In many cases, there are other members of the family with a history of vision loss due to retinitis pigmentosa.
+Proper genetic testing and counseling are required to further identify the specific gene involved and other family members at risk of the disorder.

 How to Evaluate and Treat Retinitis Pigmentosa?

 Currently, except for 1-2 specific subtypes of retinal dystrophic disorders, there is no cure for retinitis pigmentosa.
-Regular office evaluations are required to treat complications associated with retinitis pigmentosa including retinal inflammation, cataracts, etc. In many cases, the patient is referred to a low vision specialist to help with best use of available vision for daily activities.
+Regular office evaluations are required to treat complications associated with retinitis pigmentosa, including retinal inflammation, cataracts, etc. In many cases, the patient is referred to a low vision specialist to help withthe best use of available vision for daily activities and what low vision aids can be helpful.

 Schedule a Consultation

 If you have started to notice a decline in your vision, then come to Boston Vision for an eye exam.
 We can help to diagnose your vision loss and find a remedial option for you.
-To schedule your appointment, book online with us or email us at help@bostonvision.com to get started.
+To schedule your appointment, book online with us to get started.

 TAKE OUR LASIK, EVO SELF TEST